lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 different *biases* (their probability of coming up heads): $0,4$, $0,5$ and $0,6$.
 We pick one of the three coins at random, toss it $300$ times and count the number of heads.
 What is the distribution obtained?
-Is it approximately normal?.
+Is it approximately normal?

 As we have seen, if we fix the coin we\'re tossing, the number of heads can effectively be approximated by a distribution $N(300p,300p(1-p))$ (where $p$ is the coin\'s bias).
 This time, however, each time we take a sample we might be tossing any of the